martinlexow/superlayer-support/README.md

 It is available on the [Mac App Store](https://apps.apple.com/app/id1601796450).

 This repository is meant to track [issues](https://github.com/martinlexow/superlayer-support/issues) and feature requests.
-It also gives you the chance to contribute your thoughts and wishes for future development, for which I would be incredible grateful!
+Take the chance to contribute your thoughts and wishes for future development — I would be incredible grateful for!

 - [Track Issue on GitHub](https://github.com/martinlexow/superlayer-support/issues)
 - [Track Issue via Email](mailto:mail@superlayer.app)